EiA2030/kapi-eia/README.md

 The system is designed as a portable, three-layer architecture that separates data management from application logic.

 ### Layer 1 — Data Source (CG Labs)
-Authoritative source of raw data
-Data is maintained and updated on an on-premises server Data is transferred to the deployment environment using rsync over SSH
+Authoritative source of raw data.
+The data is stored in the [File Manager](https://datadrive.scio.services/), and transferred from [CG Labs](https://eia.scio.services:18002/) to the deployment environment using rsync over SSH.

 Example: